ghastlymirror/ghastlyastro/src/pages/disclaimer/disclaimer.md

 - Threats or Harrassment of Any Sort

 ## Privacy and Data
-This site does not collect collect any personally identifiable information or cookies and thus its GDPR compliant
+This site does not collect collect any personally identifiable information or cookies and thus its GDPR compliant.